-Whether you are venturing off on your first ever far-flung adventure or you are a seasoned pro heading off to sunnier climes, there is always a seemingly neverending list of things to as long as your arm before you can even consider contemplating your three, six or twelve months away from home.
+Whether you are venturing off on your first ever far-flung adventure or you are a seasoned pro heading off to sunnier climes, there is always a pre-travel organisation list.
 Putting the preparation in now and being as organised as possible before you set foot on the airplane will be worth the effort.
 Short term pain for lucrative long-term gains is the aim.
 Whereas you do hear urban myths of people just rocking up at the airport having decided the evening before that they’re leaving their lives behind without a second thought, these stories are few and far between and they’re rarely true.
 They are the stuff of Hollywood movies and daydreams.

-Getting all of your stuff in order before you head off travelling will have a huge impact on the success of your trip.
+Getting all of your pre-travel organisation will have a huge impact on the success of your trip.
 Imagine being in the centre of the Borneo jungle, only for your mum to call to remind you that your council tax is due.
 It’s an unnecessary stress and one that you could’ve easily taken care of before you hot-footed it abroad.
 Read on to find out how you can master the art of pre-travel organisation.

 Although you may be travelling on a shoestring and backpacking your way around the most basic of hostels to save every penny, you can’t afford to be racking up debt at home while globe trotting.
 Ensure that your rent is all paid up, you’ve handed in your notice (if relevant), all of your taxes are paid and up to date and you’ve managed to clear the debt on your credit card.
 It’s pretty irresponsible to be sunning yourself in Koh Samui when your parents have to deal with bailiffs looking for you.